Search

 On the road behind, he’d ditched his ride, an eighties Mercury passed down from his long-dead father and driven into oblivion.
 Transmission now gutted like a rattler shedding its spine.
 Last song fading on his halfbusted radio Blind Willie Johnson’s gravel and ice “John the Revelator.”
 He’d walked a good fifteen highway miles since, that old blues song conferring inside him like a memory of dread, until this inconvenience store hove into view above the prairie buffalograss and patched asphalt.

-He nodded at the clerk behind the counter, a dark-skinned young woman who had barely cleared her teens.
+He nodded at the clerk behind the counter, a brown-skinned young woman who had barely cleared her teens.
 The bell like a harbinger still echoed in the otherwise empty store.
-Her return nod was almost imperceptible, but he perceived it.
+Her return nod was almost imperceptible, but he perceived it all the same.
 Along with some inkling of distant kinship.

 Three men came in like envoys of chaos while Latrant stood contemplating snacks.
 He knew immediately their number by their disparate voices—the touchpaper toll of one used to deference, the flinty cringe of his sidekick, and the wavering, sexless pitch of a witless powder keg—and that they would need to be defused.